gnilk/testrunner/README.md

 C/C++ Unit Test 'Framework'.

 Heavy GOLANG inspired unit test framework for C/C++.
-Currently works on macOS with experimental support for Windows x86/x64.
+Currently works on macOS/Linux/Windows (x86/x64)

 # Building
 You need CMake and GCC/Clang or Visual Studio (Windows).
 Tested with Visual Studio 17 and 19.
 The Windows version can be built in a 32 or 64 bit mode.
 Do note that the 32 bit don't support 64 bit DLL's and vice verse.